mixxxdj/manual/source/chapters/configuration.rst

 frequently Mixxx is processing audio.

-An audio buffer between 36-64 ms is acceptable if you are using Mixxx with a keyboard/mouse or a MIDI controller.
+An audio buffer between 36-64 ms is acceptable if you are using Mixxx with a keyboard/mouse or a controller.
 An audio buffer below 10 ms is recommended when vinyl control is used because Mixxx will feel unresponsive otherwise.

 Keep in mind that *lower latencies require better soundcards and faster CPUs*